ess-dmsc/forwarder/README.md

  * ADD - add the specified streams to the existing set of streams
  * REMOVE - remove the specified streams from the set of streams
  * REMOVEALL - remove all streams
+ * REPLACE - remove all streams and add the specified streams

 A stream contains:
  * The name of the PV to be forwarded.